Penguins stand by 'solid' Domingue after G2 loss

 NEW YORK -- Goalie Louis Domingue was the hero of the Pittsburgh Penguins' Game 1 win, stopping all 17 shots he faced after entering the game during the second overtime.
-But in Thursday night's Game 2, there were no storybook endings -- just a 5-2 loss to the New York Rangers, to even their Eastern Conference opening round series at 1-1.
+But Thursday night in Game 2, there were no storybook endings -- just a 5-2 loss to the New York Rangers to even their Eastern Conference opening-round series at 1-1.

 Penguins players and coach Mike Sullivan were quick to back Domingue, a 30-year-old NHL journeyman, after the game.

 "I thought Louis was solid.
 I thought he made some big saves.
 He's giving us a chance.
-He's competing in there," said Sullivan.
+He's competing in there," Sullivan said.

-"That fourth one was a bad bounce, a couple of tips there," said Penguins captain Sidney Crosby.
+"That fourth one was a bad bounce, a couple of tips there," Penguins captain Sidney Crosby said.
 "I thought he was solid.
 I thought he made some big saves, especially when there was a one- or two-goal difference, that kept us in it."

 Defenseman Marcus Pettersson called Domingue's effort "awesome" after the game.

 "Especially in that second period.
-He kept it close for us," said Pettersson, as the Rangers put up 17 shots in the middle frame.
+He kept it close for us," Pettersson said, after the Rangers put up 17 shots in the middle frame.

 The Penguins face the Rangers on Saturday night back in Pittsburgh.
 There's a chance Domingue could be their starting goalie again.
 DeSmith is day-to-day with his lower-body injury.
 Jarry has yet to resume skating.
 Pittsburgh was also missing defenseman Brian Dumoulin in Game 2, whom Sullivan said is out with a lower-body injury.

 "We can take a lot of positives [from Game 2].
 At 5-on-5 tonight, for the most part, I thought we were pretty good.
-The one area where we need to get better is on special teams, on both sides," said Sullivan, as the Rangers were 1-for-4 on the power play while the Penguins were 0-for-2.
+The one area where we need to get better is on special teams, on both sides," Sullivan said.
+The Rangers were 1-for-4 on the power play while the Penguins were 0-for-2.

 Crosby said one key for Game 3 will be getting a better start.
-For the second straight game, the Rangers scored the game's first goal before the 10-minute mark of the first period.
+For the second straight time, the Rangers scored the game's first goal before the 10-minute mark of the first period.

 "It's the playoffs.
 There are going to be swings of momentum.
 But I thought that in both games, as they've gone on, we've probably gotten better.
 We just have to find a way to come out of the gates a little bit better," he said.